Writing with Results

+The DEEP “Writing with Results” course will take place each Tuesday from the 2 February 2021.
 Each week, we will use a whole day for lectures, discussions, writing and feedback.
 The foundational lectures during week 1 will cover issues like cutting clutter, using active voice, and planning structure.
 We will also discuss how to form concrete research questions that your article will focus on.
 The lectures during the first week can be open to several more participants before we move forward with a core group from Week 2 and onwards.
 During the rest of the course, we will use a recurring process to develop the different sections.
 This process will include discussions, brainstorming, planning, writing, and editing.
 We will also develop forums for peer-to-peer reflection and collaboration.
 Over the 6 weeks, you will develop as independent writers and practice a writing process you will remember and be able to apply to future writing projects.

 Sign up within 10 January 2021 through our online form.

 |Week||Day, date and time||Theme|